 HOMEMADE BROTH – There is no substitution for homemade broth.
 The flavor is unbeatable and it’s packed with nourishing nutrients.
 Whenever we make a roasted chicken for dinner, I use this 100 Days of Real Food recipe to make stock.
 It’s so easy to make.
 Afterward, I portion it out into pint-sized, wide-mouthed mason jars and freeze!

 LEMON – I just read the book Salt, Fat, Acid, Heat, and let’s just say I’ve had my own aha-moment.
 (For anyone who is interested in cooking, I totally recommend this book!)
-Among other brilliant realizations, I know understand why adding a squeeze of lemon, for example, can totally elevate a recipe!
+Among other brilliant realizations, I now understand why adding a squeeze of lemon, for example, can totally elevate a recipe!

 This recipe makes use of the Instapot.
-While the recipe takes almost an hour start to finish, only 15 minutes is hands-on…the rest of the time the instant pot is doing the work for you!
-You could also make this in a large pot on the stove top too.
+While the recipe takes almost an hour from start to finish, only 15 minutes is hands-on…the rest of the time the instant pot is doing the work for you!
+You could also make this in a large pot on the stovetop too.
 You would just need to check the chicken for doneness as I haven’t tested it using this method.